-The structure of an organization is an important component in developing HR strategies and vice versa.
-You need to know who reports to whom, and the flow of responsibility and power throughout the organization.
-A well-structured work environment has many benefits since it makes the delegation of responsibilities more clear, and most importantly it specifies the flow of information and communication within the organization.
+The structure of your organisation is important as you need to be aware of the flow of responsibility throughout the organisation.
+A well-structured work environment has many benefits since it makes the delegation of duties more transparent and, most importantly, it specifies the flow of information and communication within the organisation.

-The current trends in today’s business world provide more options in creating the right HR strategy.
-For example, globalisation is a positive phenomenon for employers.
-It allows for a bigger pool of candidates, from which they can choose the best fit for the position and the company culture.
+Today's business trends lend themselves favourably to HR strategy; globalisation, for example, is a positive phenomenon for employers.
+It allows for a bigger pool of candidates, from which you can choose the best fit for the position and the company culture.